dr Jarosław Duda

 1999-2004 Jagiellonian University, Cracow, MSc in Computer Science (thesis)

 Main research areas:

 - Asymmetric Numeral Systems (ANS, slides, PCS article): new approach to entropy coding.
 Previously, Huffman coding allowed for fast but suboptimal compression, arithmetic coding for nearly optimal but slow.
 ANS offers nearly optimal compression ratio at even better speeds than Huffman coding.
 Here is a list of implementations and compressors switched to ANS.
-For example Apple LZFSE (= Lempel-Ziv + Finite State Entropy) compressor uses Finite State Entropy implementation of tANS variant, CRAM 3.0 genetic data compressor of European Bioinformatics Institute uses rANS variant.
+For example Apple LZFSE (= Lempel-Ziv + Finite State Entropy), which is the default compressor of iOS9 and OS X 10.11, uses Finite State Entropy implementation of tANS variant, CRAM 3.0 genetic data compressor of European Bioinformatics Institute uses rANS variant.
 Additionally, chaotic behavior of tANS makes it also perfect for simultaneous encryption.